 2. Sexual: Sexual issues are often overlooked by counselors but they can affect the quality of your relationship.
 As a certified sex therapist, I look at your relationship holistically and merge the treatment of sexual and relationship issues appropriately.
-Please visit my sexual counseling page for more information.

 3. Affairs/Trust Issues: Another common issue for couples is recovering from an affair.
 Yes, it is possible!
 I can help you negotiate this delicate situation, and introduce behaviors that are likely to increase trust.

 Although the first session consists mainly of assessment, I do add interventions whenever possible right from the beginning.
 I also like to meet with each partner individually, as I have found that this speeds up the counseling process overall.
 The number of sessions varies with the couple and depends on their goals; usually anywhere from 4 – 12 sessions.
 Together, we will discuss your progress during the course of therapy to make sure it is meeting your needs.

 Think It’s Too Expensive?